samuelmaurice/sculptor/README.md

     public string Password { get; set; }
 }

-// Add a new connection Manager.Connections.Add("default", new MySqlConnection("localhost", "database", "root", "secret"));
+// Add a new connection and set it as default.
+Manager.Connections.Add("default", new MySqlConnection("localhost", "database", "root", "secret"));
+Manager.SetDefaultConnection("default");

 // Retrieve a user
 User user = User.First();